Failed Back Surgery Syndrome (FBSS), what a bummer.

 - New complaints brought on by the weakness created by the surgery

-From a biomechanical viewpoint, the immobility created by spinal surgery causes massive compensation at other vertebral levels.
+From a neurological and biomechanical viewpoint, the immobility created by spinal surgery causes massive compensation in the brain and at other vertebral levels.
 Simply put, you are over stressed and often times weaker in a different area than you went in to surgery to resolve.

 Here is where our approach to spinal care can be helpful.
 The new goal is to maximize what is left over.
 First, we take some x-rays to see what has been altered.
-We then study those films, do a complete spinal exam and come up with a plan to get the most out of the rest of the spine.
+We then study those films, do a complete neurological and spinal exam.
+Then we sit down and discuss our plan to get you feeling better in up to 5 days.
+Healing will take longer, but you either notice results or we don't accept your case and you pay nothing.

-The most important thing to note is even though there may be a failed back surgery, there does not have to be a failed rest of the spine.
+The most important thing to note is even though there may be a failed back surgery, there does not have to be a failed life or pain in the rest of the spine or body.

 If the phone is busy, keep trying.